microsoft/code-with-engineering-playbook/docs/documentation/recipes/using-docfx-and-tools.md

 Now you are all set to generate documentation from your C# code.
 For more information about languages supported by DocFx and how to configure it, see [Introduction to Multiple Languages Support](https://dotnet.github.io/docfx/spec/metadata_format_spec.html#26-multiple-language-support).

-> **NOTE:** You can also add a PropertyGroup definition with the two settings in *Directory.Build.props* to have that settings in all projects.
+> **Note:** You can also add a PropertyGroup definition with the two settings in *Directory.Build.props* to have that settings in all projects.
 But in that case it will also be inherited in your Test projects.

 ## 1. Install DocFx and markdownlint-cli